-This agreement is made and entered into this $\frac{10/19/2020}{}$ between the State of Montana, hereafter called the "Employer" and the Montana Federation of Probation and Parole, Local #4464, Montana Federation of Public Employees, hereafter called the "Federation."
+This agreement is made and entered into this 10/19/2020 between the State of Montana, hereafter called the "Employer" and the Montana Federation of Probation and Parole, Local #4464, Montana Federation of Public Employees, hereafter called the "Federation."
 It is the intent and purpose of this Agreement to assure sound and mutually beneficial working relationships between the Employer and its employees, to provide an orderly and peaceful means of resolving grievances, to prevent interruption of work and interference with the efficient operation of the State of Montana, and to set forth herein a basic and complete agreement between the parties concerning terms and conditions of employment which are not otherwise mandated by statute.
-It is understood that the Employer is engaged in furnishing an essential public service which vitally affects health, safety, comfort, and general well-being of the public and both parties hereto recognize the need for continuous and reliable service to the public.
+It is understood that the Employer is engaged in furnishing an essential public service which vitally affects health, safety, comfort, and general well-being of the public.